467: No Such Thing As Free Laundry

 And so then I thought, I wonder what funny names there have been in the church over the years.

-There's this blog, the blog of St.
+There's this blog, the blog of St. Chrysostom's Church in Manchester, and it's really good.

-You know, when people put proper effort into quite an obscure thing, and there's a piece on funny names of church leaders throughout history, and there are some such good ones.
+You know, when people put proper effort into like quite an obscure thing, and there's a piece on funny names of church leaders throughout history, and there are some such good ones.

-So, I like this anecdote, which is Henry Joy Fiennes Clinton, who was a rector in the early 20th century, who went to see the Bishop of London.
+So I like this anecdote, which is Henry Joy Fiennes Clinton, who was a rector in the early 20th century, who went to see the Bishop of London.

-And the bishop said, Take a chair, Clinton, to which he replied, It's Fiennes Clinton.
+And the Bishop said, Take a chair, Clinton, to which he replied, It's Fiennes, Clinton.
+And the Bishop said, In that case, take two.

 And so it's just, I thought that was funny from a bishop.

-But okay, come on.
+But okay, come on,

+it's so bar.
 It's bishop humour.

+It's bishop humour.
 Okay, we won't get him on the podcast.

 I was just, this was his audition tape.
+Anna thought.

 Oh, no, come on, give us more zingers.